ChrisNzoka/blog_posts/ckysn541m0eoj66s1hxeu6tzj.md

-# Technical Writing: Six Reasons You Should Write Technical Articles
+# Technical Writing: Six Reasons You Should Write

 ## 1\.
 Overview